AnonymousElixir/Aeryoric/index.md

 ---

 # Aeryoric
-Aeryoric (AIR-ee-OR-ik) is an opensource jekyll theme that is mostly purple with some orange highlights.
+Aeryoric (AIR-ee-OR-ik) is an <a href="https://github.com/AnonymousElixir/Aeryoric">opensource</a> jekyll theme that is mostly purple with some orange highlights.

 ## subheading example